gpakosz/.tmux/README.md

 branch.

 **Please note that tmux 1.9 and 1.9a SEGFAULT when using the maximize pane feature.
-As a consequence, the feature is disabled for those version.**
+As a consequence, the feature is disabled for those versions.**

 Features
 --------